nanomosfet/custom-portfolio/README.md

 ```

-create your config file in root.
+create your not-secrets.json config file in the root.

-`config.json`
+`not-secrets.json`

 ```json
 {